romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 Quite often, good ideas are born during code reviews.

-When they are out of scope from the original pull request, a good habit is to take not and extract it in another ticket or an issue.
+When such ideas are out of scope from the original pull request, a good habit is to take them out for the pull requests and extract them in new tickets or issues.

 That way, it can be prioritized and addressed in a following pull request or at a later stage and do not impede the current pull request to hit production as soon as ready.

 ### Reply to all feedbacks

-If not, how will the reviewer know if the pull request author actually took into consideration its feedback?
+If not, how will the reviewer know if the pull request author actually took his/her feedback into consideration?

 {% include image.html url="/assets/image/posts/2019-06-07-code-review-harder-than-it-looks/github_emojis_reaction.png" alt="GitHub emoji reaction" caption="GitHub allows using emojis to quickly respond to feedback" %}

 ### Take it offline when needed

-When there is a lot of back and forth in a code review, lengthy messages, and no clear convergence point, a good idea is to discuss directly and verbally the subject with the reviewer.
+When there is a lot of back and forth in a code review, lengthy messages, and no clear convergence point, a good idea is to discuss the subject directly and face to face with the reviewer.
 I'm always pleasantly surprised at the efficiency of a short 15 minutes talk on a topic compared to hours of written exchanges.

 Giving and receiving relevant feedback in code reviews is not an innate ability.
-But with some practice it easily becomes a reflex.
+But with some practice it could easily become a reflex.

 _Note: this post was originally published in French on [LiveMentor's Tech team Medium][original_post]_